p2p/bitcoin-exchange/README.md

 are matched in one decentralized exchange.
 Any asset can be traded in this exchange and fees are paid in bitcoin.
 This exchange-broker model is a simplified model of the CME Globex exchange handling futures contracts.

-Inspiration: github.com/bitcoin/bitcoin, #Bitcoin-OTCgithub.com/bitcoinx, github.com/macourtney/Dark-Exchange, github.com/FellowTraveler/Open-Transactions, github/?/p2pool,
+Inspiration: github.com/bitcoin, #Bitcoin-OTC, github.com/bitcoinx, github.com/macourtney/Dark-Exchange, github.com/FellowTraveler/Open-Transactions, github/?/p2pool,
 retroshare.sourceforge.net, Ripple.com, CME Group,